ldnicolasmay/Udacity/DataEngineering/CapstoneProject/README.md

-# Open Observatory of Network Interference (OONI) Data ETL
+# Open Observatory of Network Interference (OONI) Data Lake

 ## Step 1: Scope the Project and Gather Data